-The Company's operations rely on the availability of local labour, local and outside contractors and equipment when required to carry out our exploration and development activities
+The Company's operations rely on the availability of local labour, local and outside contractors and equipment when required to carry out our exploration, development, and operational activities.

-The Company relies upon the performance of outside consultants and contractors for construction, drilling, geological and technical expertise.
-The loss of access to existing consultants and contractors, or an inability to hire suitably qualified consultants, contractors or personnel to address new areas of need, would materially impact the Company's ability to carry out the exploration and development activities.
+The Company relies upon the performance of local labour and outside consultants and contractors for operations, construction, drilling, geological and technical expertise.
+The loss of access to existing local labour or consultants and contractors, or an inability to hire suitably qualified personnel to address new areas of need, would materially impact the Company's ability to carry out the operations, exploration and development activities.

-Most of the semi-skilled and unskilled labour required for the Bomboré development and operations will be sourced from Mogtédo and surrounding villages.
-Mogtédo is a regional town approximately 30 minutes from the Bomboré Project with a population of approximately 15,000.
+Most of the semi-skilled and unskilled labour required for the Bomboré Mine are sourced from Mogtédo and surrounding communities.
+Mogtédo is a regional town approximately 30 minutes from the Bomboré Mine with a population of approximately 15,000.
 There can be no assurance that the Company will be able to source enough semi-skilled and unskilled labour from these locations.